 PMI and FHA Mortgage Insurance Premiums

 You can deduct the cost of private mortgage insurance (PMI) as mortgage interest on Schedule A if you itemize your return.
-The change only applies to loans taken out in 2007 or later.

 What’s PMI?
 If you have a mortgage but didn’t put down a fairly good-sized down payment (usually 20%), the lender requires the mortgage be insured.
 The premium on that insurance can be deducted, so long as your income is less than $100,000 (or $50,000 for married filing separately).